 To ensure the best outcomes, rhinoplasty candidates should be healthy and realistic about possible results.
 They should be at least 16-20 years of age.
 This is to ensure that their facial growth is complete.
 With this surgery, it’s particularly important that patients don’t smoke.

-Depending on the extent of revisions, nose surgery will require either local or general anesthesia and takes about two hours.
 Your doctor will recommend either intravenous sedation or general anesthesia, depending on your procedure.

 - Closed Incision Procedure: Incisions are inside the nose (within nostrils).